HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 As of July 2021, over 45% of public websites are powered by a CMS platform, indicating growth of over 7% from 2020.
 This breaks down to 45% on desktop, up from 42% in 2019, and 46% on mobile, up from 42% in 2020.

-It is interesting to compare these numbers with another commonly used dataset, such as [W3Techs](https://w3techs.com/technologies/history_overview/content_management/all/q), which reported that as of July 2021, 64.6% of websites are created using a CMS, up from 59.2% in July 2020, which is an increase of over 9%.
+It is interesting to compare these numbers with another commonly used dataset, such as <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>, which reported that as of July 2021, 64.6% of websites are created using a CMS, up from 59.2% in July 2020, which is an increase of over 9%.

 The deviation between our analysis and W3Techs’ analysis can be explained by a difference in research methodologies, and the definition of what is a CMS.

 W3Techs definition is the following: "_Content management systems are applications for creating and managing the content of a website.
 We include all such systems in this category, also systems that are often classified as wikis, blog engines, discussion boards, static site generators, website editors or any type of software that provides website content_."

-You can read more about ours on the [Methodology](https://almanac.httparchive.org/en/2021/methodology) page.
+You can read more about ours on the [Methodology](../2021/methodology) page.

-### CMS Adoption By Geography
+### CMS adoption by geography

 CMS platforms are extensively used around the world, with some variance by country.